 Will A Cracked Beak Heal Itself?

-It’s relatively common for parrot beaks to become cracked and chipped.
-Minor injuries, trauma, diet, and age are all factors that can contribute to a sun conure’s beak becoming mildly damaged.
+It’s common for parrot beaks to become cracked and chipped.
+Minor injuries, trauma, diet, and age are all factors that contribute to a sun conure’s beak becoming slightly damaged.

 Older parrots can struggle to heal their beaks because their bodies can’t produce the protective coating that protects the beak, making it more vulnerable.